Bible translations into Hindi and Urdu: Urdu

 The International Bible Society (now known as Biblica) published the New Testament of the New Urdu Bible Version (NUBV) in 2009.
 This is based on their 1983 revision of New International Version (NIV) in English.
 It was published in India only, not in Pakistan.

 In 2011 the Urdu Geo Version was published by Geolink Resources LLC.
 This is a completely new translation from the original languages.
 This uses modern, understandable Urdu.
 It includes more vocabulary that is easily understood by a Muslim readership.

 The Urdu Contemporary Version (UCV) Urdu Hamasar Tarjama of the New Testament was published by Biblica in 2015.
 The Old Testament is still in preparation.

 In collaboration with Church-Centric Bible Translation, Free Bibles India has published the Indian Revised Version (IRV) in the Devanagari script online in 2019.

 Henry Martyn's translation - with corrections from the King James Version of 1611 was published by the Holy Bible Foundation in 2016.

 In 2015, the New Testament of the New World Translation of the Holy Scriptures was released in Urdu (Nastaʿlīq script) by Jehovah's Witnesses.

 A Commentary on the Glorious Gospel - (Volume 1) Tafseer-e-Injeel-e-Jaleel (Jild-e-Awal) was published in 2019 by the Institute of Eastern Studies and Research.
 It contains only Matthew, Mark, Luke, John, Acts and Revelation.
 This was produced in literary Urdu by Islamic scholars.
 It includes the original Greek text of Codex Sinaiticus in the older uncial script, an Urdu word-for-word interlinear translation and an idiomatic translation.
 There are also some notes and commentary.
-The word Commentary in its title relates to Muslim theology which maintains that only the text in the original language can be given the name of the book (e.g. Torah), any "translation" is in fact a commentary.
+The word Commentary in its title relates to the Islamic theology which maintains that only the text in the original language can be given the name of the book (e.g. Torah), any "translation" is in fact a commentary.